-- Evacuation Conditions outside are safer than inside; - Reverse Evacuation Conditions inside are safer than outside; - Severe Weather Severe weather emergencies; - Shelter in Place Outdoor biological, chemical, or radiological contamination; - Lockdown To protect building occupants from potential dangers in the building; and - Drop, Cover, and Hold Earthquake or imminent danger to building or surroundings.
+- Evacuation -conditions outside are safer than inside. - Reverse Evacuation/Lock-Out conditions inside are safer than outside. - Severe Weather severe weather emergencies. - Shelter in Place outdoor biological, chemical, or radiological contamination. - Lockdown to protect building occupants from potential dangers in the building. - Drop, Cover, and Hold earthquake or imminent danger to building or surroundings.